cujojs/cram/docs/options.md

 node path/to/cram client/myapp/run.js --root client/myapp/
 ```

+If the file has a ".html" extension, it is assumed to be an HTML-formatted
+file.
+All other file extensions are assumed to reference a run.js file.

 ## Compile-time Overrides

 However, in most situations, you'll want to specify some configuration options